-The WordPress memory limit error is a common issue appears when you try to upload an image, activate a new plugin, and sometimes with new themes installations.
+The WordPress memory limit error is a common issue that appears when you try to upload an image, activate a new plugin, and sometimes with new themes installations.
 In general, your web hosting provider configures the PHP memory limit by default, but you can edit that limit later to correct the issue.

 Please note that sometimes you’re not allowed to edit the WordPress PHP memory limit if your server is poorly configured.
 For now, let’s learn how to increase the allowed memory size in WordPress in easy steps, and without complicated things.

-The message will look like:
+The message will look like this:

 Fatal Error: Allowed Memory Size Of 33554432 Bytes Exhausted

 In general, the error looks like the above line with other detailed information about your PHP files, and the memory limits.

 How to increase the memory limit in WordPress

 To fix the problem and increase the PHP memory size, you have to do one of the following solutions: